cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

         def act(self, state):
             pass

-        @abstractmethod
-        def eval(self, state):
-            pass

 The ``act`` function is called when training the agent.
-The ``eval`` function is called when evaluating the agent, e.g., after a training run has completed.
 When and how the ``Agent`` trains inside of this function is nobody's business except the ``Agent`` itself.
 When the ``Agent`` is allowed to act is determined by some outer control loop, and is not of concern to the ``Agent``.
 What might an implementation of ``act`` look like?
 Here's the act function from our DQN implementation: